Robert-MacWha/Personal-Projects/_Docs/Python.md

 Separate models were used for the renderer and engine portions because it allowed me to train them separately.
 This meant that I could go over more iterations of different hyperparameters in less time.

+This project works best on a local machine.
+Here is a [link](https://drive.google.com/drive/folders/1IERfi_D6OR623-C8V3DVgCRJYochLg_v?usp=sharing) to a google drive containing all the required files.

 ### CNN CIFAR
 A convolutional classifier I created when learning about colvolutional neural networks.
 This model is able to classify images from the CIFAR-10 dataset.